zendive/jsdiff/README.md

 ### Features

-- compare objects between multiple [sub]domains, chrome tabs, or single page reloads
+- Compare objects between multiple [sub]domains, chrome tabs, or single page reloads.
-- function code included in comparison result in form of a string, may help to see if it was altered
+- Function code included in comparison result in form of a string, combined from a function name (if declared) and a SHA-256 function body hash; so it may help to detect if it was altered.
+Native functions delcared as silmply as `ƒ(native)`.
-- document, dom-elements and other non-serializable objects are filtered-out from the results
+- Unserializable objects, like Document or Elements, are serialized as `0x####: unserializable`.
-- self recurring references displayed only once, the rest of occurrences are filtered-out
+- Self recurring references displayed only once, and the rest of ocurrences are mentioned with object reference like `0x####: ...`.
-- basic integration with search functionality within devtools
+- Basic integration with search functionality within devtools:
-  - if search query contains upper-case letter - the search will be case-sensitive
+  - if search query contains upper-case letter - the search will be case-sensitive.
+- Serialization of Set, Map, +/-Infinity, NaN, BigInt, Symbols and proper serialization of `undefined` values.
+- Failsafe serialization of objects having security issues accessing their props.
+- Failsefe serialization of objects having `toJSON()` function (instead of serialization of all object properties, - only toJSON() return value are serialized, similar to the way JSON.strigify() works)

 ### Limitations and workarounds

-- some instances of objects may cause exception during preparations for comparison
+- Some instances of objects may cause exception during preparations for comparison
-  - try to narrow compared contexts
+  - Try to narrow compared contexts
-  - if it's some Browser API that causes an exception and not a framework, consider opening an issue, so it will be possible to solve it on a permanent basis
+  - If it's some Browser API that causes an exception and not a framework, consider opening an issue, so it will be possible to solve it on a permanent basis
-- while paused in debug mode, JSDiff panel won't reflect the result until runtime is resumed ([#10][i10])
+- While paused in debug mode, JSDiff panel won't reflect the result until runtime is resumed ([#10][i10])
+- Compared objects, after being serialized, are stored in `chrome.storage.local` wich has 10MB limit, so if you see `QUOTA_BYTES quota exceeded` error message - this is it.

 [i10]: https://github.com/zendive/jsdiff/issues/10